SNU-HCIL/interactive-keynote/README.md

 ### Manual

-Currently follows the funtionalities provided by [grab/remark wiki](https://github.com/gnab/remark/wiki).
+Currently follows the functionalities provided by [grab/remark wiki](https://github.com/gnab/remark/wiki).
 This document only explains basic features, which can be used without shortage while making your presentation.

 #### Slide separators

 A line containing *three dashes* represents a slide separator.
-To make an incremental slides, where succeeding slides inherits elements from previous one, use *two dashes*.
+To make incremental slides, where succeeding slides inherits elements from the previous one, use *two dashes*.

 ```markdown